-Whenever my family and I came home after a trip, we immediately went to a Korean restaurant offering Korean ox bone soup.
+Whenever my family and I came home after a trip, we would immediately go to a Korean restaurant offering Korean ox bone soup.
 There was just something so comforting about having a piping hot bowl of bone soup.
 This soup is simmered over a long period of time and served with rice, spicy kimchi, scallions, and salt.
-Although I always eat this soup at restaurants, I decided to take on the challenge and prepare it at home.
+Although I always eat this at restaurants, I decided to take on the challenge and prepare it at home.
 It can’t be that hard, right?

 **Helpful tips and common mistakes

 Korean ox bone soup, also known as seolleongtang, takes hours and hours to cook.
 Don’t worry!
 Your most important job is just to wait.